Food & NutritionHousehold Food Insecurity

 The Nutritious Food Basket (NFB) is used to show the cost of food for people and families in Canada.
 Ontario has its own NFB survey to collect local food cost data.

-Note: NFB data was collected in May-June 2024, so it does not show food price increases since then.
+Note: NFB data was collected in May-June 2025, therefore results will not reflect any increases in food costs since that time.

 What can WE do?